2026/06 Listening Log

 Genre: Hardcore / Crossover

 A decent offering from this UK five-piece.
 They hit grooves consistently, and are a cut above the rest when it comes to riff variety.
 Overall I don't think there's anything particularly new or interesting here, but it's good for a casual listen.
-And I imagine it's quite better live.
+And I imagine it's quite a lot better live.

 (Better than average) -